brentsimmons/ranchero.com/pages/netnewswire/frequently-asked-questions.markdown

 We realize that we’re stretching the meaning of “Today,” but we’ve decided that it’s okay. 🐣

+### Why doesn’t it run on macOS 10.13 (or earlier)?

+Supporting older versions of macOS takes a lot of work!
+We decided to prioritize features — such as supporting more syncing systems (Feedly, etc.) — instead.

+Also, we specifically chose 10.14.4 and up because that’s the first release where we wouldn’t have to include the Swift libraries with the app.
+This meant a dramatic reduction in size.

 ### Where should I report bugs and make feature requests?

 The best place is [GitHub issues for NetNewsWire](https://github.com/brentsimmons/NetNewsWire/issues).
 You can also post them on the Slack group or email Brent.